AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

 * Aggregates express literals for composite types

-   * Aggregates can mix named and positional forms
+   - Can mix named and positional forms